matthewrobertson/ress/README.md

 ### HTML Annotations

-When you register alternate mobile versions of your website, Ress adds annotations to the `<head>` of your document that describes where these pages are located and which devices should be redirected to them.
+When you register alternate mobile versions of your website, Ress adds annotations to the `<head>` of your document that describe where these pages are located and which devices should be redirected to them.

 For example, a typical alternate version for a mobile site might include a tag